 When we think of a “bathroom,” we usually imagine a room containing three standard fixtures—a bathtub, a sink, and a toilet.
-Bathrooms such as these are so universal in homes today that we can scarcely imagine a time when they did not exist.
-But in fact bathrooms as we know them are comparatively recent in origin and began appearing in American middle-class homes in large numbers only during the last third of the 1800s.
+Bathrooms such as these are so universal in homes today that we can hardly imagine a time when they did not exist.
+But in fact, bathrooms as we know them are comparatively recent in origin and began appearing in American middle-class homes in large numbers only during the last third of the 1800s.

 When cities began to experience explosive population growth in the later 1700s and early 1800s, first in Great Britain and western Europe and then in North America, the disadvantages of this system soon became apparent.
 Rivers and other waterways that flowed through cities soon became choked with human and animal wastes, which made obtaining clean water increasingly difficult and expensive.
 Even more serious was the appearance of cholera in the 1830s, a disease that featured severe bouts of diarrhea and killed its victims by extreme dehydration.
 Cholera and other epidemic diseases provided vivid evidence of the dangers presented by the new urban environments.